-How Much Value a Pool Could Add to Your House, According to a New Study
+How Much Value Does a Pool Really Add to Your Home?

-In certain climates—temperate to hot ones, mostly—houses with pools are practically idyllic.
-When summer lasts five or six months and temperatures are easily 100 degrees or higher on the hottest days, relaxing next to (or floating in) a pool in your own backyard is a dream come true.
-If your home doesn't already have an inground pool, though, adding one is no small project.
+In certain temperate climates, houses with pools are pretty idyllic.
+When summer lasts five or six months and temperatures are easily 100 degrees or higher on the hottest days, relaxing in or around a pool in your own backyard is a dream come true.
+If your home doesn't already have an in-ground pool, though, adding one is no small (or cheap) project.

 As with any costly home upgrade, you'll want to make sure adding a pool will pay you back in more than just summer memories.
-Just as getting the timing right for the best time to sell a house and picking the right house paint colors can increase your home's value, adding a pool can bring a lot of added value to your home, and a new analysis from real estate brokerage Redfin calculates exactly how much.
+Just as getting the timing right for the best time to sell a house and picking the right house paint colors can increase your home's value, adding a pool can bring a lot of added value to your home.
+But that might not always be the case.

+A 2019 analysis from real estate brokerage Redfin calculates exactly how much value a pool can add.
 The analysis calculates the value of a private pool as a premium to a home's per-square-foot sale price in metro areas where houses with pools for sale are relatively abundant.
-In certain regions, having a pool is a major perk, and home-buyers are willing to pay extra for it: A pool can add $95,000 to a median-priced home's value in Los Angeles, California, for example, and almost $30,000 to a home's value in Tampa, Florida.
+In certain regions, having a pool is a major perk, and home-buyers are willing to pay extra for it: A pool can add $95,000 to a median-priced home's value in Los Angeles, Calif., for example, and almost $30,000 to a home's value in Tampa, Fla.

-Redfin's analysis was limited to 19 metro areas—regions had to have at least 5,000 homes sold in 2018 where at least 2 percent of sold homes had pools to be included—but the variety in pool values proves that the true value of an inground pool really depends on where you live.
-Added value from a pool in areas included in the analysis ranged from $11,000 in Phoenix, Arizona, to $95,000 in L.A.
+Redfin's analysis was limited to 19 metro areas—regions had to have at least 5,000 homes sold in 2018 where at least two of sold homes had pools to be included—but the variety in pool values proves that the true value of an inground pool really depends on where you live.
+Added value from a pool in areas included in the analysis ranged from $11,000 in Phoenix, Ariz., to $95,000 in L.A.